AndyShiue/Ende-readme/README.md

 ..(Type[0]) : ..(Type[1]) : ..(Type[2]) : ..(Type[3]) ...
 ```

-What comes first in your mind is to make hierarchies user-definable.
+What comes next in your mind is to make hierarchies user-definable.
 Here is the syntax for defining a new hierarchy:

 ```rust